kartikbha/Storm-Dev-TestingFramework/README.md

 Steps-

-1.Open Tuple Class and define your own tuples  there along with getter and setters.
+- Open Tuple Class and define your own tuples  there along with getter and setters.
-2.Open ControlBolt and complete your business logic there.
+- Open ControlBolt and complete your business logic in execute Method.
-3.Run ControlBolt class once you have written business logic there.
-Once started No need to stop it.
+- Run ControlBolt class once you have written business logic there.
+Once started No need to stop it (similar to  Storm Local cluster mode).
-4.Supply Test inputs through ControlBoltJunitTest.java class.
+- Supply Test inputs through ControlBoltJunitTest.java class.